Parameters Tied to Treewidth: Treewidth and Basics

 Let $G$ be a graph.
 A \emph{tree decomposition} of $G$ is a pair $(T, (B_x \subseteq V(G))_{x \in V(T)})$ consisting of \begin{itemize} \item a tree $T$, \item a collection of \emph{bags} $B_x$ containing vertices of $G$, indexed by the nodes of $T$. \end{itemize} The following conditions must also hold: \begin{itemize} \item For all $v \in V(G)$, the set $\{ x \in V(T) : v \in B_x\}$ induces a non-empty subtree of $T$. \item For all $vw \in E(G)$, there is some bag $B_x$ containing both $v$ and $w$. \end{itemize} The \emph{width} of a tree decomposition is defined as the size of the largest bag minus 1.
 The treewidth $\tw(G)$ is the minimum width over all tree decompositions of $G$.
 Often, for the sake of simplicity, we will refer to a tree decomposition simply as $T$, leaving the set of bags implied whenever this is unambiguous.
 For similar reasons, often we say that bags $X$ and $Y$ are adjacent (or we refer to an edge $XY$), instead of the more accurate statement that the nodes of $T$ indexing $X$ and $Y$ are adjacent.

 Treewidth was defined by \citet{Halin76} (in an equivalent form which Halin called $S$-functions) and independently by \citet{RS-GraphMinorsII-JAlg86}.
-Intuitively, a graph with low treewidth is simple and treelike --- note that a tree itself has treewidth 1.
+Intuitively, a graph with low treewidth is simple and treelike---note that a tree itself has treewidth 1.
 (In fact, ensuring this fact is the reason that 1 was subtracted in the definition of width.)
 On the other hand, a complete graph $K_{n}$ has treewidth $n-1$.

-Say a tree decomposition is \emph{normalised} if each bag has the same size, and if $|X-Y|=|Y-X|=1$ whenever $XY$ is an edge. \begin{lemma} If $G$ has a tree decomposition of width $k$, then $G$ has a normalised tree decomposition of width $k$. \end{lemma} \begin{proof} Let $T$ be the tree decomposition of $G$ with width $k$.
+Say a tree decomposition is \emph{normalised} if each bag has the same size and $|X\backslash Y|=|Y\backslash X|=1$ whenever $XY$ is an edge. \begin{lemma} If a graph $G$ has a tree decomposition of width $k$, then $G$ has a normalised tree decomposition of width $k$. \end{lemma} \begin{proof} Let $T$ be a tree decomposition of $G$ with width $k$.
 Thus $T$ contains a bag of size $k+1$.
-If some bag of $T$ does not contain $k+1$ vertices, then as $T$ is connected, there exist adjacent bags $X$ and $Y$ such that $|X|=k+1$ and $|Y|<k+1$.
-Then $X-Y$ is non-empty; take some vertex of $X-Y$ and add it to $Y$.
-This increases $|Y|$, so repeat this process until all bags have size $k+1$.
+If some bag of $T$ does not contain $k+1$ vertices, then since $T$ is connected, there exist adjacent bags $X$ and $Y$ such that $|X|=k+1$ and $|Y|<k+1$.
+Then $X \backslash Y$ is non-empty; take some vertex of $X \backslash Y$ and add it to $Y$.
+Repeat this process until all bags have size $k+1$.